Last Updated on December 30, 2019 by wendigratz

 Freezer Paper

 I use freezer paper when I just want to cut out small shapes.
 Trace or print the templates on the paper side of freezer paper, fuse it to the felt with an iron, and then cut the pieces out through the paper and the felt together.
-Peel the freezer paper off and it doesn’t leave a even a trace behind.
+Peel the freezer paper off and it doesn’t leave even a trace behind.
 It’s the perfect way to cut out small shapes very precisely!

 If I need to mark dots (usually for eyes) I punch a hole in the freezer paper before I fuse it down, then mark through the hole for very precise placement.